Google unveils Android Performance Tuner, Android GPU Inspector, and Cloud Firestore for game developers

 Google today announced a bunch of new tools for game developers: Google Play Asset Delivery, Android Performance Tuner, Android GPU Inspector, and Cloud Firestore, among others.
 Google’s partners also had news to share.
 Unity unveiled a Game Package Registry and Play Billing improvements.
 Crytek announced Android support — Cryengine will get a full Android pipeline this summer.
 Finally, Qualcomm detailed its GPU updateable drivers for its latest Snapdragon chipsets.

 The announcements were made at Google for Games Developer Summit, which is where Google shares its gaming announcements for GDC.
 With GDC postponed to August, Google this year brought its announcements online.
-Unlike Google Cloud Next and Google I/O, which the company cancelled, Google for Games Developer Summit was likely further along in terms of planning and so the news is going live just a week later than scheduled.
+Unlike Google Cloud Next and Google I/O, which the company canceled, Google for Games Developer Summit was likely further along in terms of planning, and so the news is going live just a week later than scheduled.

 With over 2.5 billion monthly active devices, Android is easily the biggest platform for game developers to target.
 Google says these new tools and services are aimed at helping developers “increase the reach of your games and manage the fragmentation of the Android ecosystem.”
 But there’s a catch.
 For almost all the new tools, you’ll have to apply for the developer preview before you can try them.